-I grew up in an old white American Foursquare farmhouse four miles of gravel south of Dexter, Iowa, on Old Creamery Road.
-Though none of the rural roads were labeled, and there no longer was a creamery, when we said we lived on Old Creamery Road, everybody knew which one it was.
+I grew up in an old white American Foursquare farmhouse four miles of gravel south of Dexter, Iowa.
+Though none of the rural roads were labeled than, and there no longer was a creamery, when we said we lived on Old Creamery Road, everybody knew which one it was.

 I loved this house, but my mother did not.

 One of my favorite parts of the house was the front porch, toward the road.
-My sister and I played cowgirls there, played with whatever pet (even Rusty the squirrel) we had at the time (and was never allowed in the house), and watch rainstorms from there.
+My sister and I played cowgirls there, played with whatever pet we had at the time, even Rusty the squirrel, and watched rainstorms from there.

 Upstairs wasn’t heated.
-Gloria and I shared the north bedroom, which had two smaller rooms (above the smaller room below), one empty (about junior high age, that became my very own pink room), and one used for storage—Mom’s trunk with souvenirs of high school and when Dad was in the Air Corps.
+Gloria and I shared the north bedroom, which had two smaller rooms, one empty and one used for storage—Mom’s trunk with high school souvenirs and Dad’s from the Air Corps.

 The Mud Room

 That old cob-burning stove in there was handy when the electricity went out.
-When Mom sewed up a baby pig after its mother had stepped on it, and kept it warm behind that old stove, I decided I’d never marry a farmer.
+Once Mom sewed up a baby pig after its mother had stepped on it, and kept it warm behind that old stove.
+I decided then and there that I’d never marry a farmer.

-And when they took out that old stove, Mom let us roller skate in that room.
-All the floors in the house were covered with linoleum and the floor in the mud room slanted.
+When Dad removed that old stove, Mom let us roller skate in that room.
+All the floors in the house were covered with linoleum, and the floor in the mud room even slanted.

 How I loved this old house!